wilrizx/wilrizx/README.md

 ## 🚀 About Me

-I'm a third-year student pursuing a **Bachelor of Applied Science (D4) in Information Management**, actively seeking internship opportunities as a **Web Developer**.
+I'm a third-year student pursuing a **Bachelor of Applied Science (D4) in Informatics Management**, actively seeking internship opportunities as a **Web Developer**.
 I have practical experience building web applications through **multiple freelance projects**, ranging from management systems to company websites.

 - 🌱 Currently enhancing my skills in full-stack development
 - 💼 Open for web developer internship opportunities